Snowdar/asv-subtools/README.md

 ## Recipe
 ### [1] Voxceleb Recipe [Speaker Recognition]
-[Voxceleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/index.html#about) is a popular dataset in speaker recognition field.
+[Voxceleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/index.html#about) is a popular dataset for the task of speaker recognition.
 It has two part now, [Voxceleb1](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) and [Voxceleb2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html).

 There are **two recipes for Voxceleb**:

 **i.
 Test Voxceleb1-O only**

-It means trainset could come from Voxceleb1.dev and Voxceleb2 with a fixed training condition.
+It means the trainset could be sampled from both Voxceleb1.dev and Voxceleb2 with a fixed training condition.
 The training script is available in [subtools/recipe/voxceleb/runVoxceleb.sh](./recipe/voxceleb/runVoxceleb.sh).

-**Results of Voxceleb1-O with Voxceleb1.dev Training only**
+**Results of Voxceleb1-O with Voxceleb1.dev.aug1:1 Training only**

 Index|Features|Model|InSpecAug|AM-Softmax (m=0.2)|Back-End|EER%
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|